open/close all folders

 Live Action Television

 - In Buffy the Vampire Slayer, the second episode Anya is in has Anya tricking Willow into trying to summon her power source from when she was a Vengeance Demon.
 Instead, they get the Vampire Willow from the alternate universe they were trying to get the necklace from.
-The BDSM loving, all leather wearing, insane Vampire Willow.
+The BDSM loving, all leather wearing, overtly bisexual, insane Vampire Willow.

 - Another episode had Giles and his group of friends screwing up summoning the demon Eghyon during Giles' teen years.
 The summoning was used to produce a drug-like high, but someone screwed up and Eghyon killed him, then spent the next few decades hunting down the rest of the group, jumping into various sleeping and dead human bodies.

 - In Doctor Who, the Master's plan in "The Daemons" is to do one of these and summon the Devil.
 This turns out to be an absolutely terrible idea.

 - The backstory of Yoriko and Mike in Arcana Heart.
 Yoriko tried to summon a minor demon, but thanks to Lilica, her half-demon friend, playing a prank on her by tweaking the magic circle, Yoriko got the Demon King Michelangelo instead.
 Then, thanks to Yoriko screwing up the incantation and Kamui having secretly been ordered to seal Mike, the Demon King got summoned in the form of a kitty-staff.
 Now they're stuck together until they could figure out how to get rid of their strange curse.